-In order to meet the target of training 1700 new staff and offering evidenced based interventions to 70,000 more children and young people annually by 2020, Health Education England (HEE) are funding services to work with the Learning Collaborative to create new therapist roles into which candidates suitable to undertake CYP IAPT therapy training (beginning in January 2018) are recruited.
+In order to meet the target of training 1,700 new staff and offering evidenced based interventions to 70,000 more children and young people annually by 2020, NHSE are funding services to work with the Learning Collaborative to create new therapist roles into which candidates suitable to undertake CYP IAPT therapy training (beginning in January 2019) are recruited (Recruit to Train).

-The posts will:
+The Recruit to Train posts will:

-- Further embed evidence based practice
+- Further embed evidence-based practice

 - Have a role as change agents to accelerate transformation in services through use of feedback and outcomes tools and collaborative practice and participation with children, young people and families.